jurokapsiar/wealth/replit.md

      - **Percentage of Wealth**: For lifestyle expenses tied to wealth
    - Set when the cost starts (Year 0 = first year)
    - Set how many years the cost applies
+   - Use the checkbox to enable/disable costs without deleting them
+   - Disabled costs are excluded from all calculations
    - Remove any cost by clicking the trash icon

 4. **Review Projections**
    - View 30 years of projections by default
    - Click "Show 10 More Years" to extend the projection
+   - **Chart View**:
+     - Interactive line graphs showing wealth trajectory over time
+     - Toggle individual lines on/off (wealth, investments, costs)
+     - Hover over any point to see detailed values
+     - View age progression in the year axis
+     - Toggle "Show Year 0 Prices" to see inflation-adjusted values
+     - Compare nominal wealth vs purchasing power (Year 0 prices)
+   - **Table View**:
-   - Click on any year to see detailed breakdown:
+     - Click on any year to see detailed breakdown
      - **Investment Income**: All active investments with Year 0 Values
      - **Cost Breakdown**: All active costs with Year 0 Values
      - **Net Wealth**: Final wealth after all transactions